 This is actress Chloe Sevigny wearing Chanel at a Chanel party thrown by Chanel.

 WTF has no knowledge of Chloe’s financial circumstances, and she can only speculate that either she is saving money by buying clothes in the kiddies’ section ,and hoping no one notices, or that Chanel is seriously taking the piss.
 Or both.
 This is a Minge Moment waiting to happen, unalleviated by the presence of a small white frill around the hem as found adorning lamb chops in fancy restaurants.
-We now call in at the NFL Draft, where we encounter player Devin Bush Jr. wearing who can even say what?

 This adult harness thing has got to stop.
 Soon.
 If not sooner.
 If adults want to get trussed up in their bedrooms, that is fine.
 But Devin is not in his bedroom, he is on the public stage, and looking like he is going on to the bondage parlour.